 - Top 85 Growth Mindset Books for Children and Adults is a list of our favorite and most popular books for you and your kids!

 - 25 Growth Mindset Statements and Affirmations

-Top 50 Growth Mindset Movies for Children is a list of great movies with characters who demonstrate a growth mindset, grit, perseverance, courage, and determination.
+Top 50 Growth Mindset Movies for Children is a list of good movies with characters who demonstrate a growth mindset, grit, perseverance, courage, and determination.

 WEEK THREE: MODEL IT